fokhrun/gamlastan_tours/README.md

 ## Testing

 - We have loaded the sites in different types of devices including Macbook, Windows laptop, IPhone, and Android phones.
 The text wraps nicely in the landing section seamlessly depending on the size of the screen and the images load appropriately.
+- We tested the buttons.
+It allows to go to desired sections correctly.
+It takes very little time to move between sections.
-- We tested the links.
-Each of them opens in a new tab and navigates to appropriate section when clicked.
+- We tested the links, e. g., facebook and instagram links.
+Each of them opens in a new tab and navigates to appropriate page on when clicked.
-- The forms element provides sufficient guide to provide correct input.
+- The forms element displays sufficient visual cues to make it easy to provide correct input.
 - We have tested with other users.
-The texts are readable and the users gave the feedback that the site is clutter free.
+In their view, the texts are well-readable, the site is clutter free, and the color palette is engaging.

 ### Validator Testing

-- HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F)
+- HTML: Initially there were warnings about some syntax errors (about comments) and unclosed tags.
+Those issues were fixed.
+Currently it returns no warnings in [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F)
-- CSS: No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- CSS: Initially there was a warning regarding incorrect styling attribute.
+The styling attribute is unused and, hence, removed.
+Currently, there are no warnings in [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - Accessibility: Lighthouse inspection gave the score of 100 for accessiblity

 ## Deployment